docker/docs/opensource/ways/test.md

 Choose to contribute testing if you want to improve Docker software and processes.
-Testing is a good choice for contributors that have experience software testing, usability testing, or who are otherwise great at spotting problems.
+Testing is a good choice for contributors that have experience in software testing, usability testing, or who are otherwise great at spotting problems.

 # What can you contribute to testing?